fz-cambridge/flashfmZoom/README.md

    - [Feng Zhou](https://www.mrc-bsu.cam.ac.uk/people/in-alphabetical-order/t-to-z/feng-zhou/) (University of Cambridge)

 ## Acknowledgements
-The authors would like to thank the authors of KnockoffZoom (Sesia et al., 2020, 2021), echolocatoR (Schilder et al., 2020) and LocusZoom (Pruim et al., 2010; Boughton et al., 2020), as their clear software documentation and coding implementations were a key ingredient in the development of flashfmZoom.
+We would like to thank the authors of KnockoffZoom (Sesia et al., 2020, 2021), echolocatoR (Schilder et al., 2020) and LocusZoom (Pruim et al., 2010; Boughton et al., 2020), as their clear software documentation and coding implementations were a key ingredient in the development of flashfmZoom.

 ## Supplementary Material
 See online appendix and README on (http:...), which also includes YouTube video demonstrations of the tool.